axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-11-RADICAL COINs.markdown

 setting someone else will get RADs for stopping cars so children can cross the street.
 The same human feeling that acted in the rural case was active in the urban setting.
 The value of capturing that feeling in tangible ways is more important than its number accuracy.
-RADs, and the COINs that they factor, can be trusted because the “pricing engine,” meaning each of us, is the same.
+RADs, and the <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s that they factor, can be trusted because the “pricing engine,” meaning each of us, is the same.
 </p>